Sunday, August 31, 2008

 THINKING ABOUT 3D ANIMATION

 Boy, this is a big subject!
-For a start, lets ask whether 3D (above) really improved the old 2D cartoon characters (below).
-Which do you prefer?
+For a start, lets ask whether 3D (above) really improved cartoons.
+Which version of Popeye do you prefer, the one above or the hand-drawn version below?

 Which version of the Alvin characters do you prefer?